benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

 - So w/o mixins we needed a new strategy for solving this problem
   * Of sharing stateful, non-visual logic
 - The next pattern that became popular was higher-order components (HOCs)
-  * The pattern was first created way back in React 0.13 (in February 2015)
+  * The pattern was first created way back in React 0.13 (early 2015)
-  * But it was popularized by Dan Abramov before he even started working at Facebook
+  * But it was later popularized by Dan Abramov before he even started working at Facebook

 /////
 <!-- .slide: data-background="url(../../img/mixins-hooks/russian-nesting-dolls-julia-kadel-YmULswIbc3I-unsplash.jpg) no-repeat center" data-background-size="cover" -->